 What Is Needed to Access Quality Digital Freight Bills

-• Carrier or 3rd Party Provider Offers a Data Interface.
-Along with this easy accessible digital interface, the carrier should provide documentation on how to access the data (ex.
+- Carrier or 3rd Party Provider Offers a Data Interface.
+Along with an easy accessible digital interface, the carrier should provide documentation on how to access the data (ex.
 API, file download), a description of the data format, and examples of data content.

-• The Shipper / Payor Has Technical Capability To Access and Use Data.
-Ideally, shippers need to have the technical expertise.
+- The Shipper / Payor Has Technical Capability To Access and Use Data.
+Ideally, shippers will have the technical expertise to automatically access and use the carrier’s freight bill data.
 This includes both the ability to establish an automatic data interface and to import the invoice data into their system.

 In summary, simple data access means that the invoice data is up-to-date, accurate, and complete.
 This is key to eliminate the need for shippers to chase after missing or incorrect information.
 Additionally, the faster a shipper can access and analyze freight bill data, the more effectively they can achieve actionable insights.
 As a result of this rich financial data, shippers / payors can both pay their freight bills and use the data insights to optimize their supply chain operations.
 For more detailed discussion on the importance of achieving data interoperability in supply chains, see my article, Let’s Breakthrough The Data Interoperability Nightmare: It Is The Best Way To Unlock Supply Chain Innovation.